 Expecting the Unexpected

 Pet ownership brings incredible joy to many people, but it can reap despair and heartbreak, as well.
-Even though carrying pet insurance doesn’t ensure your precious canine will stay safe and healthy, it does reduce your chances of having to decide between paying for necessary pet care or affording rent.
+Even though carrying pet insurance doesn’t ensure your precious canine will stay safe and healthy, it does reduce your chances of having to decide between paying for a necessary vet bill or affording rent.
 Coverage typically costs just over $40 per month per canine, which sounds pricey — until you consider that many common canine conditions require hundreds or thousands to correct.

 Like humans, dogs can develop chronic health conditions.
 Treating such diseases can take a toll both financially and emotionally.
 In addition to the costs of ongoing care, parents of pooches suffering such illnesses must make the agonizing decision of when a disappearing quality of life means saying goodbye.